 Yaw is yaw, right?
 Or not…?

-• Ton Serné
+- Ton Serné

-• 5 min read
+- 5 min read

 Let’s first look at the yaw signal from the data logger.
 Strictly speaking it is the yaw of the data logger itself.
 But we are interested in the yaw of the car, and therefore it is wise to install the data logger in (or as close as possible to) the CG.
 The yaw measured in this way is called the ‘Attitude Velocity’ (AttVel), as it tells us about the attitude of the car in top view.

 The yaw data coming from the GPS-receiver is a different, bit more complex story.
 I purposely call it the GPS-receiver rather than GPS-module since it only receives and processes the signals from the GPS-satellites.
-It does not send any signal to the satellite.
-Your GPS-receiver selects the best receiving signals from a multitude of GPS satellites which are orbiting around earth at 35,786 km altitude, which is the geostationary orbit.
-Each satellite does one orbit in 24 hours, like earth, and that makes that they stand stationary relative to earth.
+There is no interaction between the GPS module and the satellite.
+Your GPS-receiver selects the strongest and best signals from a multitude of GPS satellites which are orbiting around earth.
 The only thing GPS satellites are doing is transmitting their coordinates (relative to earth) and a time signal.
-Not the satellite, but your GPS-system itself calculates the path it makes from the coordinates, received from satellites.
-It does so by ‘Circle Method Derivation’.
-In this way your GPS-system calculates its path, velocity and corner radius of its own receiver.
-Since we want to know the data of the CG of the car, it makes sense to place the receiver in the CG, as we do for the data logger!
-The yaw measured in this way is called the ‘Angular Velocity’(AngVel), it tells us about the angular velocity of the GPS-receiver (read ‘the CG of the car’) around the center of the corner.
+Not the satellite, but your GPS-receiver itself calculates the path it makes from the coordinates received from satellites.
+The speed is being measured and calculated by the principle of the Doppler Effect, and the receiver can even calculate the altitude.

 The Attitude Velocity and the Angular Velocity are both expressed in [deg/sec] or [rad/sec].
 These two only have the same value in case of a steady state trajectory by the car through the corner.
-But when the attitude is changing from understeer to oversteer or vice versa, both yaw values are different.
+But when the attitude is changing from understeer to oversteer or vice versa, the yaw values are different.

 When overlaying both signals you see that the AttVel often shows a more squiggly line than the AngVel: not only the inertia of the car in longitudinal direction is larger than the inertia around the Z-axis, resulting in a more stable AngVel, but the driver has a large influence on the AttVel too with his steering wheel and throttle.